fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 ## Eye artifact removal with ICA

-This brings us to step _5. project out eye artifacts (e.g. using ICA or DSS)_.
+This brings us to step _5. project out eye artifacts (e.g., using ICA or DSS)_.
 A reliable ICA decomposition requires as much data as possible.
 In theory, the spatial distribution of the eye artifacts should not be different in the different experimental conditions.
 However, the estimate of the independent